 To express your view on the ISSB proposals, email firstname.lastname@example.org or more information, read ISSB launch consultations for its first two exposure drafts.

-Resources from across ICAEW on non-financial reporting, including strategic reporting, directors' reports and assurance on non-financial reporting, as well as sustainability reporting.
+Resources from across ICAEW on non-financial reporting, including the strategic report, directors’ report and sustainability reporting.

 Hear a panel of guests dissect the latest headlines and provide expert analysis on the top stories from across the world of business, finance and accountancy.Find out more